Professor Ricarda Schmidt

 In spring 2010, BBC Radio 3 invited me to contribute to a radio programme on Robert Schumann which explored the influence of literature on the composer.
 I talked on E.T.A.
 Hoffmann who inspired Schumann’s ‘Kreisleriana’.
 The programme was broadcast on Saturday 29th May at 12.15 on Radio 3, with the title The Fantastical World of Robert Schumann.

 More details: http://www.bbc.co.uk/programmes/b00sk904

-I try to give an outline of the topic concerned in lecture form and then encourage students to develop their own ideas in presentations and essays, taking lectures and secondary literature into account, but engaging closely with the primary text/film in order to construct an independent argument.
 My teaching draws closely on my own research at all levels.
-In particular, I have published books, book chapters and/or articles on E.T.E.
-Hoffmann, Heinrich von Kleist, 20th-century women's writing, GDR literature, literature in its political context,and education.
+In particular, I have published books, book chapters and/or articles on E.T.A.
+Hoffmann, Heinrich von Kleist, 20th-century women's writing, GDR literature, literature in relation to history, politics, law and education, intermediality, dream.

 - MLG1015 - Representations of Education in German Literature and Film: Satire, Trauma, Melodrama

 - MLG2038 - Comic Perspectives on German History in Literature and Film

 - MLG2042 - Ideologies and Identities in German Cinema